deepaksrini01/Open-Source-SPICE-files-of-7-10-14-16-20-nm-/README.md

-# The above files are of HP
+# The above files are of lstp